egthomas/rst-ros/usr/codebase/superdarn/src.bin/os/cp/testsound.1.0/README.txt

 The control program requires a radar-specific sounding file called "sounder_[rad].dat", where "[rad]" should be replaced by the three-letter radar station string.
-By default, the control program will look for this file in the SD_SND_PATH directory.
+By default, the control program will look for this file in the SD_SITE_PATH directory.
 This file should contain the following values (one per line):

 Number of sounder frequencies (maximum of 12)